paulstringer/OCSlimProject/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+If you see the following error,

+    Update all pods
+    Updating local specs repositories
+    Analyzing dependencies
+    Fetching podspec for `CocoaSlim` from `../`
+    Fetching podspec for `cslim` from `../../ObjectiveCSlim/cslim`
+    [!]
+No podspec found for `cslim` in `../../ObjectiveCSlim/cslim`

+then you must clone [ObjectiveCSlim](https://github.com/ericmeyer/ObjectiveCSlim.git) and try again.
+You must clone ObjectiveCSlim beside Slim-iOS-TestRunner:

+	.
+    ├── ObjectiveCSlim
+    └── Slim-iOS-TestRunner

 ## Requirements

 ## Installation